ahelland/Cloud-Native-DevLab/README.md

 This is based on Azure Stack HCI AKS:
 [https://docs.microsoft.com/en-us/azure-stack/aks-hci/](https://docs.microsoft.com/en-us/azure-stack/aks-hci/)

+## April 2024 - Deprecation Notice
+As of 2024 the installation instructions are not valid for newer versions of Azure Stack HCI.

+The initial versions of Azure Stack HCI (which this guide is based upon) relied on most of the work being done locally with a lightweight connection to Azure at the end.

+From Azure Stack HCI 23H2 the approach is reversed.
+There are some bootstrapping steps done locally and then the actual installation of the cluster is initiated and driven from Azure.

+This means that I will not be maintaining this repo in its current form.
+Kubernetes yaml and other components might work, but the main part is basically obsolete.

 ### Notes for this guide
 -----------
 *  The focus is as much automation as possible.
 You will need to supply values specific to your environment, but apart from that as few wizards as possible is the goal.